Knowledge production: art as knowledge for everyone and everything

 T:>Works continues to expand its mission of pioneering thought leadership in the arts in 2021.
 Moving beyond the art world, T:>Works will introduce a fellowship platform that cuts across silos, disciplines and fields.
 Supported by a seed fund, T:>Works is committing one million dollars over three years to kickstart a fellowship programme PerForm, which will support knowledge production, research, and contextualised practice from April 2021 to March 2024.
 Further funds will be progressively raised in these three years to sustain the fellowship programme.

-Initiated by Dr. Ong, PerForm harnesses the contexts of multiple ‘locals’, such as situated knowledge, local practices, or a fellow’s sustained engagement with local communities around the world.
+Initiated by Dr. Ong Keng Sen, Artistic Director of T:>Works, PerForm harnesses the contexts of multiple ‘locals’, such as situated knowledge, local practices, or a fellow’s sustained engagement with local communities around the world.
 PerForm brings the audience of this fellowship programme back to the basics of acting in our personal capacities and performing our personal responsibilities to create liveable societies.

-The first six fellows of PerForm 2021 are: Ho Rui An, Jerrine Tan, Munirah Mansoor, Nurul Huda Rashid, Shubigi Rao, and Wong Bing Hao.
-More fellows from the Global South will be released in the later half of 2021.
+The Fellows of PerForm 2021/2022 are: Ho Rui An, Jerrine Tan, Nurul Huda Rashid, Shubigi Rao, and Wong Bing Hao.

 PerForm begins with the inaugural digital lecture by artist Shubigi Rao on 6 May 2021.
 The lecture will focus on three main areas of Shubigi’s practice – as a writer, an artist, and as an artist-curator for the 5th edition of the Kochi-Muziris Biennale 2021, and the overlaps and tensions between them.